 Ms. Sobocinski is a graduate of Auburn University with a degree in International Business with a minor in Finance.

-Price is Founding Partner of CarterBaldwin, which has grown to be one of the forty largest Executive Search firms in the US.
-He has been principal consultant on more than 300 successfully completed recruiting engagements for C-Level leadership, Officers, and Directors for privately held and publicly traded companies.
-Price also leads CarterBaldwin’s rapidly growing university and non-profit search practice.
-Prior to entering the recruitment industry twenty five years ago, Price served as Director of Operations for an equipment manufacturing company.
+Price is a Founding Partner of CarterBaldwin, which has grown to be one of the forty largest Executive Search firms in the US.
+He has been principal consultant on nearly 1000 successfully completed recruiting engagements for C-Level leadership, Officers, and Directors for privately held and publicly traded companies.
+Price also co-leads CarterBaldwin’s rapidly growing university and non-profit search practice.
+Prior to entering the recruitment industry almost 30 years ago, Price served as Director of Operations for an equipment manufacturing company.

-In addition to his responsibilities at CarterBaldwin, Price is an avid venture capital and angel investor through Terminus Ventures Investments, and serves on multiple private company boards.
-Additionally, Price serves as Chairman of the Trinity Forum and serves on the Duke University Divinity School’s Board of Visitors.
+In addition to his responsibilities at CarterBaldwin, Price is an avid angel investor through Terminus Ventures Investments, and serves on multiple private company boards.
+Additionally, Price serves as Chairman of the Trinity Forum (www.ttf.org) and serves on Duke University Divinity School’s Board of Visitors.
 His articles have appeared in various publications and he has been quoted in INC Magazine, The Wall Street Journal, The Atlanta Business Chronicle and numerous industry and trade magazines.

 Price received his Bachelors in Theology from Baptist University of America, and conducted Masters level studies in Pastoral Counseling at Temple Baptist Seminary in Chattanooga.
 Price and his wife Nancy have two married daughters and live in Atlanta, where they walk to Buckhead Church most Sundays.